wp-plugins/updraftplus/readme.txt

 * TWEAK/FIX: When restoring/migrating, split SQL commands to avoid exceeding MySQL's max_allowed_packet
 * FIX: Make sure output buffering is off when sending files from the browser (prevents memory exhaustion)
 * FIX: Prevent double-backup (very unusual combination of circumstances)
-* FIX: Some Windows webserver configurations could have corruption of filenames of WordPress core backups (recoverable)
+* FIX: Some Windows webserver configurations could have corruption of filenames in WordPress core backups (recoverable)
+* FIX: Remove temporary files created by PclZip (where PclZip is used)

 = 1.6.46 - 2013/07/11 =
 * FEATURE: New storage back-end for any S3-compatible provider (e.g. Google Cloud Storage, Eucalyptus, Cloudian, many more - tested with Dreamobjects and original S3)